Inflammation: it’s a natural process that happens in our body to help us heal from injury and help our immune system fight off invaders.

 Generally speaking, the less you rely on processed foods, and the more you eat ‘real’ foods, the better.

 ‘Processed’ foods tends to mean anything that’s been made in a factory instead of being brought to you fresh or simply packaged.
-As well as junk foods, think supermarket baked goods, processed cheeses, most breakfast cereals, packet soups and ready meals.
-Not only are they generally low in natural vitamins, minerals and anti-inflammatory nutrients, they often contain added sugar or salt, as well as chemical additives that may do us more harm than good.
+Processed foods also include junk foods, think supermarket baked goods, processed cheeses, most breakfast cereals, packet soups and ready meals.
+Junk food is not only generally low in natural vitamins, minerals and anti-inflammatory nutrients, they often contain added sugar or salt, as well as chemical additives.

-‘Real foods’, on the other hand, include vegetables and fruit, whole grains such as brown rice, beans and lentils, unroasted nuts and seeds, and minimally processed animal foods such as eggs, fish, whole cuts of meat and pure cheese or milk.
+‘Real foods’, include vegetables and fruit, whole grains such as brown rice, beans and lentils, unroasted nuts and seeds, and minimally processed animal foods such as eggs, fish, whole cuts of meat and pure cheese or milk.

 - Switch your vegetable cooking oils

-It is best to switch all refined cooking oils such as sunflower oil and pretty much anything just labelled as ‘vegetable oil’ for more healthy options.
+It is best to switch all refined cooking oils such as sunflower oil and anything labelled as ‘vegetable oil’ for more healthy options.

 But how can they be bad for us, when they’ve long been touted as a healthy alternative?